 ALAI Short Volume

-Alger AI Enablers & Adopters ETF (ALAI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $136.9M, listed on AMEX, carrying a beta of 1.85 to the broader market.
-Under normal circumstances, the fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of companies of any market capitalization focusing on the development, adoption, and utilization of artificial intelligence (“AI”) technologies that the manager believes demonstrate promising growth potential. public since 2024-04-08.
+Alger AI Enablers & Adopters ETF (ALAI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $136.9M, listed on AMEX, carrying a beta of 1.90 to the broader market.
+Under typical conditions, this fund allocates at least 80% of its capital—derived from its net assets and any borrowed funds used for investment—to stocks. public since 2024-04-08.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.